WebOfTrustInfo/rwot8-barcelona/draft-documents/Evaluating-social-recovery.md

 - Alice publishes another signed message with her new key confirming the public key of her trusted group.

-Advantages:
- - Anonymity of group members is maintained

-Issues:
+- If group members change, the new group's aggregate public key announcement must be signed by both Alice and the old group.

+A major advantage of this scheme is that anonymity of group members is maintained.
+Nobody but Alice can see which group members created the signature or who the group members are.
+Which makes it difficult for them to be targeted by someone who wanted to impersonate Alice.

- - Unlike secret sharing schemes like Shamirs, this recovery mechanism requires changes to the system using it.
+A major disadvantage is that unlike secret sharing schemes like Shamirs, this recovery mechanism requires changes to the system using it.
 It cannot be used for existing systems which have not implemented this mechanism.

 #### Social Identifier Post-Recovery in Offline/Distributed Systems